-The UAE Prepares To Open Its Borders: Here’s What It Could Look Like
+The UAE Is Preparing To Reopen Its Borders: Here’s What It Could Look Like

 Since the travel ban was enforced in March, movement in and out of the Emirates has been restricted, to help slow the spread of the coronavirus.
 Flights in and out of the country since then have been to repatriate citizens stuck here or abroad.